 - 4.7.
 The Authority also considers that Mr Hart lacks integrity because, after the relevant period, he recklessly failed to prevent communications between WPPL and customers in a manner that breached the terms of the VREQ. - 4.8.
-The Authority considers that Mr Hart lacks competence because, during the relevant period, he failed to take reasonable steps to: (i) implement adequate systems and controls, including appropriate policies and procedures; (ii) ensure that WPPL dealt adequately with customer complaints; (iii) provide adequate oversight of, or training to, WPPL staff members; and (iv) ensure that loan agreements entered into by WPPL complied with applicable regulatory requirements.
+The Authority considers that Mr Hart lacks competence because, during the relevant period, he failed to take reasonable steps to: (i) implement adequate systems and controls, including appropriate policies and procedures; (ii) ensure that WPPL dealt adequately with customer complaints; (iii) provide adequate oversight of, or training to, WPPL staff members; and (iv) ensure that loan

-- 4.9.
+- agreements entered into by WPPL complied with applicable regulatory requirements. - 4.9.
 The Authority considers that Mr Hart's lack of competence is further demonstrated by his failure to respond adequately to information that became available to him during the relevant period that pointed to a need for him to provide greater oversight of, and training to, WPPL staff members and to put in place appropriate policies and procedures, including in relation to complaint handling. - 4.10.
-In view of Mr Hart's lack of fitness and propriety, the Authority has made an order prohibiting him from performing any function in relation to any regulated activities carried on by any authorised person, exempt person or exempt professional firm.
-This order took effect from 28 September 2016.
-As Mr Hart has been prohibited, WPPL does not have in place anyone to manage its business and has a controller who lacks fitness and integrity.
+In view of Mr Hart's lack of fitness and propriety, the Authority has decided to prohibit him from performing any function in relation to any regulated activity carried on by an authorised person, exempt person or exempt professional firm.
+If Mr Hart is prohibited, WPPL will not have in place anyone to manage its business and will have a controller who lacks fitness and integrity.